-- Create a feedback loop by feeding the learnings from your challenges back into the next round of research.
+- Create a feedback loop by feeding the learning from your challenges back into the next round of research.
 What worked?
 What didn’t work?
 What don’t you understand?

 - Solved (typically you only solve a problem after many challenges)

-A key point I need to make here is we are mostly taught that not achiving the desired goal or end, is a failure.
+A key point I need to make here is we are mostly taught that not achieving the desired goal or end, is a failure.
 And your a loser for even trying and so on.
-This has to be one of the most stupid social pressures we have, because without trying to reach impossible goals we would literually be dead.
+This has to be one of the most stupid social pressures we have, because without trying to reach impossible goals we would literally be dead.